HansKalsi/EcommerceMockShop/README.md

 - Add light/dark mode option

 ## Potential improvements if given more time
-- Setup Vitest Code Coverage to ensure testing covers everythings throughout development
+- Setup Vitest Code Coverage to ensure testing covers all code
 - When hovering basket icon show a mini overview of items in basket
+- Incorperate infinite scrolling to load more products